stephyswe/Ski-Size-and-Auth-with-Firebase/README.md

 # Ski Size and Auth with Firebase
-> A Ski Size Calculator used to find right Size of Skies
+> A Ski Size Calculator to find right Size of Skies

 [![NPM Version][npm-image]][npm-url]
 [![Build Status][travis-image]][travis-url]